-Safety Note: pulleys should be used under adult supervision, because anything involving ropes creates a possible strangulation risk.
+Safety Note: pulleys should always be used under adult supervision, because anything involving ropes creates a possible strangulation risk.

 For pulleys, you could use utility pulleys like these, or these Rocari pulleys, with 1/4 or 3/8 inch nylon rope.
 You’ll need 20 – 25 feet of rope for a fixed pulley system.
 More for more complex systems.

-A fixed pulley.
-Raises a load from the ground to somewhere up high.
+Raises a load from down low to somewhere up high.
 Tie a pulley up high next to some place a child can safely stand, like a slide platform, a stair landing, or a tree house.
 Tie one end of your rope onto your load, then throw the rope up and over the pulley.
-You pull on the loose end of the rope to lift up a bucket.
+From down below, someone pulls on the loose end of the rope to lift up a bucket.
 These systems are super easy to set up.

 The classic way to play with a fixed pulley is for one person to be on the ground, and use it to raise things up high to another person.
 (Like raising stuffed animals up to your friends on the slide platform so they can then send them back down the slide to you!)
 You could attached the fixed pulley to a slide platform or a balcony.